An ALT Japan Journey: Teaching English and New Opportunities

 What is an ALT in Japan?

-ALT stands for Assistant Language Teacher in Japan, and they are to assist in teaching English in Japanese schools.
+ALT stands for Assistant Language Teacher in Japan, and they are to assist in teaching English in various Japanese schools.

 They work with the Japanese-English teacher to help with language instruction and English conversational practice, as well as offering cultural insights related to English-speaking countries.